raybishun/selfstudy/dev/ide/vs2019/nuget_packages/lib/NuGetDemoLib/README.md

 Description: The assembly 'lib\NuGetDemoLib.dll' is placed directly under 'lib' folder.
 It is recommended that assemblies be placed inside a framework-specific folder.
 Solution: Move it into a framework-specific folder.
 If this assembly is targeted for multiple frameworks, ignore this warning.
 ```
+3. Note the naming convention used for the resultant NuGet filename (based from the data you entered in the NuGetDemoLib.nuspec file: Demo.Ray.Bishun.NuGetDemoLib.1.0.0-alpha.nupkg

+# Publish the package to the NuGet Store
+1. From your web browser, sign into: https://www.nuget.org/
+2. Find and select 'Upload'
+3.